ietf-wg-cellar/matroska-specification/attachments.md

 To associate a font file with a subtitle track, the font file **MUST** be stored as an Attachment within the same Segment.

+The font names in subtitle codec, such as SubStation Alpha (SSA/ASS), are usually the name of the font once it's installed on the system.
+But since loading fonts temporarily can take a while, a Matroska Player usually installs all the fonts found in attachments so they are ready to be used during playback.
+If a selected subtitle track has some `AttachmentLink` elements, the player **MAY** install only these fonts.

+A font found in the attachments **SHOULD** have priority over a system font with the same name, when the system allows it.

-For subtitle formats that reference a required font by name, such as SubStation Alpha (SSA/ASS), the Matroska Reader **SHOULD** use the font(s) stored in Attachments that match the names of those needed by the subtitle encoding.
-If the subtitle encoding requires fonts that use names that do not match the `FileName` of any `AttachmentFile Elements`, then the Matroska Reader **SHOULD** attempt to find a system font to use with the subtitle track.
+If the subtitle encoding requires fonts that use names of fonts not contained in the attachments, then the Matroska Reader **SHOULD** attempt to find a system font to use with the subtitle track.